How to use the VCE Study Design to ACE your ATAR?

 Exam (50% of marks)

-If, for example, you have a bio SAC worth 10% and a business management SAC worth 15% but you know that you want business management to be one of your top subjects, it is easy to prioritise your study.
+• For example, if you have a bio SAC worth 10% and a business management SAC worth 15%, you know that you want business management to be one of your top subjects.

-Before starting a new topic, I would use the key knowledge points to guide my reading and make sure that I understood the key terms that were going to be covered.
+Before starting a new topic, I would use the key knowledge points to guide my reading and make sure that I understand the key terms that were going to be covered.

 For revision, the key knowledge points would form the basis of my revision.
 I would either read through these points and review the parts that I was least confident with or make my summaries/flashcards from these dot points.